 Hyppää sisältöön

-The responsibility analysis is used to assess the level of responsibility of investment objects in terms of the different ESG criteria, and this information can then be used to either favour or avoid the companies in question.
-The working methods used in the responsibility analysis vary according to the investment fund in question.
+The sustainability analysis is used to assess the level of sustainability of investment objects in terms of the different ESG criteria, and this information can then be used to either favour or avoid the companies in question.
+The working methods used in the sustainability analysis vary according to the investment fund in question.
 The following are a few examples of different methods:

 • Norm-based screening

-The investor assesses the responsibility level of specific companies through their compliance with the UN and OECD international norms.
-These norms deal with, among other areas, UN agreements on human rights, labour laws, corruption and environmental protection.
+The investor assesses the corporate responsibility of specific companies through their compliance with the international norms of UN and OECD.
+These norms include UN conventions on human rights, labour laws, corruption and environmental protection.
 The Pension Fund regularly carries out a norm-based screening of its portfolio.
 If any violations are discovered, an engagement process is initiated.

 • ESG integration

 The investor integrates ESG issues into the investment analyses along with traditional economic indicators.
-The Pension Fund favours asset managers that actively monitor the ESG issues in companies as part of their investment activities and strive to understand the impacts of ESG issues on a company’s potential profits and risks.
+The Pension Fund favours asset managers that actively monitor the ESG issues in companies as part of their investment activities and show by their actions that they are forerunners.

 • Thematic investing